This section attempts to serve as a very simple visual guide to aid you in the identification of herps that you might encounter in California.

 - Often it is not easy to get a good look at a reptile or amphibian, especially if it is moving quickly, and then hides out of sight.
 The size, shape, pattern, and even the color of an animal in motion will appear different from the same animal when it is stationary (as in our photos.)
 Your description of what you think you saw may not be entirely accurate.

-Not all of the species pages on this site have descriptions yet.
-If you are having difficulty using this guide to identify an animal, it will help to consult a good field guide such as the Peterson Field Guide: Western Reptiles and Amphibians
+If you are having difficulty using this guide to identify a California herp, it might help to consult a good field guide such as the Peterson Field Guide: Western Reptiles and Amphibians

 For a list of more books and websites that can help you, check our resources